lucia-auth/lucia/documentation/content/main/database/prisma.md

 }
 ```

-## Using PrismaScale
+## Using Planet Scale

-Since PrismaScale does not support foreign keys, change `relationMode` to `prisma` inside the schema `datasource`.
+Since Planet Scale does not support foreign keys, change `relationMode` to `prisma` inside the schema `datasource`.

 ```prisma
 datasource db {